katiestar99/ansible/docs/docsite/rst/user_guide/windows_winrm.rst

 ..
 Note:: Using the PowerShell cmdlet ``New-SelfSignedCertificate`` to generate
     a certificate for authentication only works when being generated from a Windows 10 or Windows Server 2012 R2 host or later.
-OpenSSL is still required to extract the private key from the PFX certificate to a PEM file for Ansible to use.
+OpenSSL is still required to extract the private key from the PFX certificate to a PEM file for Assible to use.

 To generate a certificate with ``OpenSSL``: